-I am an Assistant Professor of International Relations in the Pardee School of Global Studies at Boston University.
+I am an assistant professor in the Pardee School of Global Studies at Boston University and faculty affiliate in Political Science and Religious Studies.
 My research focuses on the politics of religion, with a particular interest in Indonesia and the Muslim world.
-My book, Islam and Democracy in Indonesia: Tolerance without Liberalism (forthcoming, Cambridge University Press) explains variation in religious and political tolerance in Indonesia during the twentieth century and is based on two years of research on the world’s largest Islamic organizations.
+My forthcoming book, Islam and Democracy in Indonesia: Tolerance without Liberalism explains variation in religious and political tolerance in Indonesia during the twentieth century and is based on two years of research on the world’s largest Islamic organizations.

 Other interests include comparative politics, law and society, politics of the Middle East and Southeast Asia, and qualitative and mixed-method research design.
 On this site you will find more information on my research projects, teaching, newly collected sources of data, and select resources on Indonesia, Islam, and politics.